-Since Mr. David Kassie, the current Chairman, is not standing for re-election to the Board, Mr. Dan Daviau, the CEO, will assume the role of Chairman of the Board of Directors following the Meeting.
+Mr. Dan Daviau, the CEO, will continue to serve in the role of Chairman of the Board of Directors following the Meeting.
 It is the Board's view that Mr. Daviau is the best candidate to serve as Chairman of the Board due to his intimate knowledge of the Company, its history and its strategic priorities - in addition to his depth of industry experience.
 The Board will continue to have a Lead Director and be composed of a majority of independent directors that will bring experience, expertise and oversight from outside the Company.
 The Board believes that the combined role of Chairman and Chief Executive Officer, together with an independent Lead Director, will be in the best interest of shareholders by providing a balance between an effectively managed Board and independent oversight of management.